kuka42/squarecircuit-game/README.md

 - CSS
 - JavaScript

+## File structure
+- sc.html: the main HTML file containing the game's core code.
+- package.json: manages project dependencies, scripts, and metadata.
+- main.js: serving as the application's entry point.
+- icon.ico: the icon file used for the game.

 ## How To Run
 ### Electron
 - Build a full-screen desktop app using Electron.
 All necessary files and parameters, including an app icon, are provided.